MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 in memory and design a RxDMA module to write to this memory area.

 Then we must decide on a format of the data written to the memory.
-Initially, we have two requirement:
+Initially, we have two requirements:
 * We must be able to distinguish where one frame ends and another frame begins.
 * Each frame must be in a contiguous (un-fragmented) block of memory.
+* The design must be robust and handle error situations gracefully.

 I've chosen to prepend each frame with a two-byte header that contains the total number of bytes in the frame, including the header.
-This allows the software to 'hop' from one frame to the next.
-Whenever the remainder of the buffer is less than 1502 bytes (the maximum ethernet frame plus two byte header), the next frame will automatically start from the beginning again.
+This allows the software to 'hop' from one frame to the next, and thus takes care of the first requirement above.

-The design must also be robust and handle error situations gracefully, e.g.  by discarding frames that have an incorrect CRC.
+To ensure the second requirement, I've chosen to use bit 15 in the length field as follows:
+* bit 15 = 0: The next frame starts right after this frame
+* bit 15 = 1: The next frame starts at the beginning of the receive buffer.

+In other words, it is the RxDMA that decides where the next frame starts, and indicates this in the two-byte header.
+Software must correctly decode this header to calculate the start of the next frame.

 A number of blocks is needed in the design in order to facilitate all this.
 In the following sections each block will be described in detail.
 The list of blocks are:
-* Interface to the Ethernet PHY - generating a byte stream with Start-Of-Frame and End-Of-Frame markers, see lan8720a/rmii\_rx.vhd.
+* Interface to the Ethernet PHY - generating a byte stream with Start-Of-Frame and End-Of-Frame markers, as well as sideband information about CRC correctness, see lan8720a/rmii\_rx.vhd.
-* Header insertion - this strips away the CRC (and validates it), and inserts two bytes in front of the packet with the total byte length, see strip\_crc.vhd
+* Header insertion - this strips away the CRC, discards packets with incorrect CRC, and inserts two bytes in front of the packet with the total byte length, see strip\_crc.vhd
-* A fifo to provide for crossing from the Ethernet clock domain to the CPU clock domain, see fifo.vhd.
+* A fifo for crossing from the Ethernet clock domain to the CPU clock domain, see fifo.vhd.
-* A DMA to write the data to the memory, see dma.vhd.
+* A RxDMA to write the data to the memory, including figuring out where in memory, see rx\_dma.vhd.

 All the above files are placed in the directory 'ethernet', and connected together in the wrapper file ethernet/ethernet.vhd.